 The Officer Exculpation Proposal would allow for the exculpation of certain officers only in connection with direct claims brought by stockholders, including class actions, but would not eliminate officers' monetary liability for breach of fiduciary duty claims brought by the corporation itself or for derivative claims brought by stockholders in the name of our company.
 As is currently the case with directors under our Amended and Restated Certificate of Incorporation, the Officer Exculpation Proposal, if approved, would not limit the liability of officers for: any breach of the duty of loyalty to the corporation or its stockholders, any acts or omissions not in good faith or which involve intentional misconduct or a knowing violation of the law, and any transaction from which the officer derived an improper personal benefit.
 The Board believes the nature of the role of directors and officers often requires them to make decisions on crucial matters.
 Frequently, directors and officers must make decisions in response to time-sensitive opportunities and challenges, which can create substantial risk of investigations, claims, actions, suits or proceedings seeking to impose liability on the basis of hindsight, especially in the current litigious environment and regardless of merit.
-Limiting concern about personal risk would strengthen both directors and officers' ability to exercise their business judgment in furtherance of stockholder interests.
-Our peers may adopt exculpation clauses that limit the personal liability of officers in their certificates of incorporation, and failing to adopt the Officer Exculpation Proposal could impact our recruitment and retention of exceptional officer candidates that conclude that the potential exposure to liabilities, costs of defense and other risks of proceedings exceeds the benefits of serving as an officer of Mirion.
+Limiting concern about personal risk would strengthen both directors and officers in their certificates of incorporation, and failing to adopt the Officer Exculpation Proposal could impact our recruitment and retention of exceptional officers in their certificates that conclude that the potential exposure to liabilities, costs of defense and other risks of proceedings exceeds the benefits of serving as an officer of Mirion.